If Winter Comes (1923 film)

 If Winter Comes is a 1923 American silent drama film directed by Harry Millarde and starring, in a breakout role, Percy Marmont.
 It was produced and distributed the Fox Film Corporation.
 It is based on a 1921 novel later turned into a play by A. S. M. Hutchinson and Basil Macdonald Hastings.

+The title of the film was taken from the last line of the Percy Bysshe Shelley poem "Ode to the West Wind": "If Winter comes, can Spring be far behind?"

+If Winter Comes is a 1947 film version of the novel directed by Victor Saville.

 Preservation

 With no prints of If Winter Comes located in any film archives, it is a lost film.